 Fall means football, and in Washington, DC, die-hard Redskins fans pack the stadium and local sports bars.
 But our home team isn’t the only game in town.You can bet that DC transplants follow their favorite NFL and college teams at gameday bars throughout the District.
 You can also head to the Verizon Center for some more fall sports action.
 Watch Alex Ovechkin and the Washington Capitals pass the puck when the hockey season kicks off.
 Or, if you’re a fan of the NBA, see John Wall throw dimes to his Wizards teammates.

 If you don’t like sitting on the sidelines, DC hosts a number of races in the fall that attract participants from across the country.
 Lace up your sneakers for the Army Ten-Miler and Marine Corps Marathon, both held annually in October.
-For something slightly less intense, Cultural Tourism DC hosts WalkingTown DC in early fall, featuring a week’s worth of guided tours in the city.
+For something slightly less intense, Cultural Tourism DC hosts WalkingTown DC in late September, featuring a week’s worth of guided tours in the city.

 The pleasant weather makes the fall a perfect time for an outdoor festival.
 The season brings a number of excuses to celebrate outside.
 In October, you can rehearse for Thanksgiving with a feast at Taste of DC over Columbus Day weekend.
-The food, wine, beer and music festival features tastings and dishes from more than 80 of DC’s best restaurants, eateries and food trucks, a Farm-to-Fork zone, and the chance to get up close and personal with local chefs and winemakers.
+The food, wine, beer and music festival features tastings and dishes from more than 60 of DC’s best restaurants, eateries and food trucks, a Wine Walk, and the chance to get up close and personal with local chefs and winemakers.

 Get a spectacular view of the changing leaves in many public spaces, including the National Mall, Rock Creek Park, the National Arboretum, Kenilworth Park and Aquatic Gardens, Tudor Place, Theodore Roosevelt Island and the C&O Canal National Historic Park.